SmithWillSuffice/ohanga-pai/content/blog/34_mmtnoobs.md

 Re-value $\\$0$ to $\\$0\times 0.9$.
 Oh no, how terrible.

 Score: $\Delta = -2$.
 Roche is acting here like a privileged prick.

+## Summary

+It always irks me that post-Keynesians harp on about how private investment is so important.

+Sure, but try to stop it!

+What's far more important, and Keynes would agree, is full employment, regardless of other investment.
+Unlike conventional investments you *can* stop full employment.
+Neoliberals have mastered this.
+Full employment policy is investment in people.
+There is no substitute for that.

 <table style="border-collapse: collapse; border=0;">
     <colgroup>